AnnaEDewar/pangenome_lifestyle/README.md

 The code for how did this is available to download as 'tree_script.R'.
 It requires the files 'Original_tree.txt' and 'pangenome_species.csv'.
 Each line of the script edits the tree to produce the final tree, so the lines of code should be run in the order they are in the script.

-## Contact
-For any queries please contact Anna Dewar at anna.dewar@biology.ox.ac.uk